 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash.
 The Company limits exposure to credit risk by maintaining its cash with large financial institutions.
-The Company's credit risk is also attributable to its receivables.
-The amounts disclosed in the statement of financial position are net of allowances for bad debts, estimated by the Company's management based on prior experience their assessment of the current economic environment and the financial condition of the Company's debtors.
+Credit risk is assessed as minimal.